Apply By: Tuesday, April 11, 2023 11:59 pm EDT

 Note: This position is located at 933 Ramsay Lake Road in Sudbury, however, alternative work arrangements may be available to candidate(s) living outside 125 KM of the work location, based on operational feasibility.

-All Ontario Public Service external job advertisements are posted in English and French.
-To confirm the language requirements of a job, check the "language of position" information at the top of each job ad.
-For all positions, candidates will be assessed in English, the business language of the Ontario Public Service.
-For English/French designated bilingual positions, candidates will also be assessed through French-language proficiency testing.
+All external Ontario Public Service (OPS) job ads are posted in English and French.
+Check the "position(s) language" section at the top of each job ad for the language requirements.
+For all roles, candidates are assessed in English, the business language of the OPS.
+If the position is bilingual (English/French), you'll also need to pass a French-language proficiency test.